gitlabhq/omnibus-gitlab/doc/maintenance/index.md

 ## Get service status

-Run `sudo gitlab-ctl status`; the output should look like this:
+Run `sudo gitlab-ctl status` to see the current state and uptime of each GitLab component.

+The output will look similar to this:

 ```plaintext
 run: nginx: (pid 972) 7s; run: log: (pid 971) 7s